The Best Budget Eats in Berlin

 Magic John’s

-Come here for hands down the best New York style pizza in Berlin.
+Come here for hands down the best New York-style pizza in Berlin.
 You can enjoy pizza by the slice, starting at €2.50, plus a serving of four garlic knots for an added €2.
 Although it’s an extra buck, their truffle pizza is totally worth the slight splurge.
-They offer a few types of flavor combinations and styles including a butternut vegan variation and Detroit deep dish pizza.
+They offer a few types of flavor combinations and styles including a butternut vegan variation and Detroit deep-dish pizza.
 Finish off with a slice of Key Lime Coconut Smash for €3.

 Oranienburger Straße 48 | Mitte